-In states where counties are only geographic units and governmental functions and authorities are not assigned to counties, potential applicantsshould email email@example.com to propose an alternative geography for the engagement.
+In states where counties are only geographic units and governmental functions and authorities are not assigned to counties, potential applicants should email [email protected] to propose an alternative geography for the engagement.
 Urban would evaluate the feasibility of this alternative geography, considering the availability of mobility metrics data, and respond to clarify whether the applicant would be eligible.
-Even in these cases, a government partner (e.g., town or state) would still need to be the lead entity and applicant.
+Even in these cases, a government partner (e.g., town or state) still needs to be the lead entity and applicant.

 I'm not part of a county government.
 How can my organization still be involved in this work?

-In order for this initiative to be successful, counties need to have strong partnerships with other organizations.
-We encourage you to forward along this RFI to your county government contacts and encourage them to consider applying.
-Within the application, counties are asked to describe the partnerships they have with other types of local organizations to promote mobility and racial equity.
-If a county selected, your organization can be a part of the mobility coalition working with the county in its engagement with Urban.
+For this initiative to be successful, counties need to have strong partnerships with other organizations.
+We encourage you to forward this RFI to your county government contacts and encourage them to consider applying.
+Within the application, counties are asked to describe the partnerships they have with other local organizations to promote mobility and racial equity.
+If your county is selected, your organization can be a part of the mobility coalition working with the county in its engagement with Urban.

 Technical Assistance and Support